vlfeat/matconvnet/doc/site/docs/install.md

 <a name='compiling'></a>
 ## Compiling

-MatConvNet compiles under Linux, Mac, and Windows (with the exception of the `vl_imreadjpeg` tool which is not yet supported under Windows).
+MatConvNet compiles under Linux, Mac, and Windows.
 This page discusses compiling MatConvNet using the MATLAB function `vl_compilenn`.
-While this is the easiest method, [the command line or an IDE can be used as well](install-alt.md).
+While this is the easiest method,
+[the command line or an IDE can be used as well](install-alt.md).

 <a name='cpu'></a>